 If you’re the parent of a child with a severe or even life-threatening food allergy, you know how terrifying it can be simply to eat out, even at a trusted restaurant.
-And a portable new device called Nima is determined to help, by providing an extra check of foods that might be contaminated with a food allergen.
+And a portable new device called the Nima Peanut and Gluten Sensor is determined to help, by providing an extra check of foods that might be contaminated with a food allergen.

-Currently available in models to test for either peanuts or gluten, the Nima sensor provides that extra peace of mind on top of the things I’d already do, like checking ingredient labels and talking to waitstaff.
+Currently available in models to test for either peanuts or gluten (which is only available through their site at this time), the Nima sensors provides that extra peace of mind on top of the things I’d already do, like checking ingredient labels and talking to waitstaff.

 But, because people make mistakes, Nima can provide a really welcome safety net of sorts before the food reaches any lips.

-We learned about the Nima sensor over a year ago at CES, but we wanted to wait to try it out ourselves before making a recommendation.
+We learned about the Nima sensor back in 2018 at CES, but we wanted to wait to try it out ourselves before making a recommendation.
 Here’s how it went for me.

 The rechargeable sensors look for the allergen’s proteins in the food sample, and will alert you with either a happy smiling face for “yes, it’s safe” or a peanut or wheat sign for “beware!”